Do you have questions about lessons? You’ve come to the place get them answered!

 If there is no musical knowledge at all, piano is a fantastic starting place.
 You learn the basics, both treble clef and bass clef, which translate to any other instrument.
 You can start with any instrument, but piano gives you a solid foundation.

-Do I need my own piano, trumpet, guitar or ukulele at home?
+Do I need my own piano or trumpet at home?

 Yes.
 You need your own instrument at home to practice.
 That’s essential and key to progress.
 For piano students, since pianos are expensive and take up a lot of space, a keyboard works as well.
 Craig can give you recommendations on instruments.